shairajoynm/ITCS102-FUNDAMENTALS-PROGRAMMING-PYTHON/README.md

 # ITCS102-FUNDAMENTALS-PROGRAMMING-PYTHON
 Repository of Computer Program developed in Python for our Subject ITCS102 - First Year First Semester

-Hiiiii welcome to my Github repo hihi
+Hiiiii! 👋 Welcome to my GitHub repository!

 Here's the compilation of my activities and codechallenges